Andrew Wiederhorn: FAT Brands

-Fatburger had struggled through the 2008-10 recession, with subsidiaries in California and Nevada entering Chapter 11 bankruptcy in 2009.
+Fatburger had struggled through the Great Recession, with subsidiaries in California and Nevada entering Chapter 11 bankruptcy in 2009.
 In 2011 Wiederhorn announced that the 101-outlet chain had successfully restructured.
 According to the California Corporation Commission, Fatburger has been given the green light to continue selling its franchise.

 While expanding the company, Wiederhorn acquired Buffalo's Cafe in 2011 and Ponderosa and Bonanza Steakhouses in 2017.
 He launched global restaurant franchising company, FAT Brands, which he took public on the NASDAQ in 2017.
-Through FAT Brands’, he also acquired Johnny Rockets in 2020 and then in 2021, Global Franchise Group, Twin Peaks, Fazoli’s and Native Grill & Wings.
+Through FAT Brands, he also acquired Johnny Rockets in 2020 and then in 2021, Global Franchise Group, Twin Peaks, Fazoli’s and Native Grill & Wings.

 The television show Undercover Boss featured Wiederhorn and Fatburger as the subjects of its April 5, 2013, episode.